bertqpp/BERT-QPP/README.md

     train_dic[qid] ["map"]=query_performance_value
     train_dic[qid]["first_retrieved_document"]=document_text
  ```
+ you can train the model on your desired metric by creating the assosiated train pkl file.
+Here, we use map@20.
  6. Run ```create_train_pkl_file.py``` to save a dictionary including query and document text as well as their associated performance.
 As a result ```train_map.pkl``` will be saved in ```pklfiles``` directory.
  7. Run ```create_test_pkl_file.py``` to save a dictionary including query and document text on the MSMARCO developement set.
 As a result ```test_dev_map.pkl``` will be saved in ```pklfiles``` directory.